Fresh Out of College

 Three years ago, fresh out of college, I began my path into the corporate world.
 After graduating and taking a few months off for the summer, I started my search for work and applied everywhere on LinkedIn, Glassdoor, and Handshake, thinking that one of these applications would mark the start of my new professional journey.
 With a degree in Business Information Technology, I was presented with various avenues to start my career.
 Unsure what I wanted to do after college, I began researching potential jobs and talking to classmates who had graduated before me.
 Many of them worked in the field of Governance Risk Compliance.

 That’s how I learned of Fortreum, a company I had never heard of before.
-Fortreum was then a relatively new FedRAMP Third Party Assessment Organization (3PAO) that had only been founded the prior year.
+Fortreum was then a fledgling FedRAMP Third Party Assessment Organization (3PAO) that had only been founded the prior year.
 After a few interviews and some research on the company and its culture, I accepted my very first job offer.
 I was employed by Fortreum as a vulnerability management analyst in the dynamic world of the Federal Risk and Authorization Management Program (FedRAMP).

 When I first joined the Fortreum team, I was met with an array of acronyms and terminology that appeared strange to me.
 FedRAMP?
 SAR?
 RET?
 JAB?
 3PAO? etc. It was entirely new territory.
 Keeping up with conversations and listening in on discussions didn’t make much sense at first.
 However, with the help of other team members and managers, I was able to learn and grow within the realm of FedRAMP.